- The number of asbestos lawsuits in 2019 remained steady from 2017 and 2018.

 Although the number of asbestos-related lawsuits has remained consistent over the past several years, it is possible that the COVID-19 outbreak will have an adverse impact on 2020 filings.
 That said, we at The Cook Group have adapted our practice to continue serving our clients and insurance carriers as effectively as ever in New York, Illinois, Missouri, and the other states in which we practice.

-If you have questions about the KCIC report or filing trends in Illinois and Missouri, feel free to contact Tony Albrecht in The Cook Group’s St. Louis office.
+If you have questions about the KCIC report or filing trends in Illinois and Missouri, feel free to contact the attorneys in The Cook Group's St. Louis office.